If I Can't Have You (Bee Gees song): Certifications

+Release history

-If I Can't Have You (The Disco Boys remix)
+"If I Can't Have You" (The Disco Boys remix)

-On 2 November 2007, Rhino Records and Reprise Records released a remix version of "If I Can't Have You" by German house music production duo The Disco Boys.
-The song was released as a single from the remastered version of Bee Gees Greatest (2007), originally released in 1979, and reached the US Hot Dance Club Play chart, peaking at #47 in January 2008.
+On 2 November 2007, Rhino and Reprise Records released a remix version of "If I Can't Have You" by German house music production duo the Disco Boys.
+The song was released as a single from the remastered version of Bee Gees Greatest (2007), originally released in 1979, and reached the US Hot Dance Club Play chart, peaking at number 47 in January 2008.